 Now thru November 2018, visit the Wing Luke Museum and be transported from traditional museum galleries into a space that is very personal.
 Very vulnerable.
 Very warm and comforting.
 Step into this living room-style exhibit space featuring art installations of four different Pacific Islander artists.
 Perhaps the living room transports you to another world.
 Perhaps it reminds you of home, the way you remember it, as it was.
+This is Visions of Pasifika: Light from Another World.

 |